On Friday, Sept. 30, 2016

 Las Vegas is home to New Mexico Highlands University’s Foundry program.
 In 2001, David Lobdell, NMHU Fine Arts professor and Foundry Director, established Iron Tribe, a biennial event held in Las Vegas.
 Since that time, Iron Tribe has gained an international reputation.
 Iron Tribe events include a metal sculpture exhibit featuring the work of international, national and New Mexico metal sculptors; a metal art symposium; and a community production casting session at the University’s Art Foundry.

-The NMHU Foundry is included on the tour this year.
+The NMHU Foundry was included on the 2016 tour.
 For this and many other reasons, Las Vegas, NM, is a unique arts and culture destination—one not to be missed!

 Las Vegas, New Mexico is located 70 miles east of Santa Fe; just a 50 minute drive.
 Take I-25 north to exit 345.
 Turn west toward town, then north onto Grand Avenue and then left onto National Avenue.
 National becomes Bridge Street beyond the university.
 Gallery 140 is located to the right, next door to the Bridge Street Breezeway.Spend the weekend.